childcare-staff

 POSITION PURPOSE

-Under direction of Senior Counselor, the Junior Counselor is expected to guide campers throughout the camping experience and assist in planning daily camping activities and programs; ensure safety and well-being of campers; supervise campers and staff to ensure that camper and parent needs and expectations are met.
+The Diverse Abilities Senior Camp Counselor is responsible for the activity planning and personnel to provide a positive camping experience for a group; planning and implementing programs and activities appropriate for a specific group; ensuring safety and well-being of campers; supervising campers and staff to ensure that camper and parent needs and expectations are met.

 ESSENTIAL FUNCTIONS